 40) Cavina E. –(2014) Decision making of autumn migrations of woodpigeons (Columba palumbus)in Europe: analysis of the abiotic factors-andatmosphericpressurechanges http://www.scienceheresy.com/ornithologyheresy/Cavina2015.pdf *****

-41) Cavina E. , Cenni P. –(2017 ) Woodpigeons’ (Columba palumbus ) autumn migration inItaly monitored (consecutive 19 years ) in a single crucial spot by single Observer and uniform method. – Preliminary report (2018) https://journal.ilcolombaccio.it/ijwr-vol-1-2018-papers-short-comunications/
+41) Cavina E. , Cenni P. –(2017 ) Woodpigeons’ (Columba palumbus ) autumn migration inItaly monitored (consecutive 19 years ) in a single crucial spot by single Observer and uniform method. – Preliminary report (2018) http://journal.ilcolombaccio.it/ijwr-vol-1-2018-papers-short-comunications/

 42) Cavina E.,Bucchi R. – (2018 ) – Woodpigeons’ ( Columba palumbus ) autumn in eight migration in Central andNorthern Italy along two flyways monitored ( consecutive 7years ) crucial spots by eight Observers and uniform method .